Elliott Hill

 Allpay Ltd. – Junior Software Engineer (C#/.NET)

-July 2022 – Present
+July 2022 – May 2023

-I’m currently a member of the Optimisation Team where my responsibilities mostly include fixing bugs and expanding the functionality of old software.
+I was a member of the Optimisation Team where my responsibilities mostly include fixing bugs and expanding the functionality of old software.
 This requires me to quickly understand legacy systems to be able to make changes as quickly and efficiently as possible.

 Objective Standard Institute – Director of Technology